Network Access & Egress

 Klairr’s connect-time probe verifies that the database credentials you supply cannot perform writes.
 The probe runs once at setup, attempts a no-op write inside a rolled-back transaction (or the equivalent for non-relational stores), and brands the credentials as read-only when the write is rejected.

 If your role has write access — common in dev environments and managed databases that conflate read and write grants — you can set “Allow writable role” to “Yes” in the setup form.
-Klairr’s executor allow-list (which only emits SELECT for SQL connectors and a fixed set of read-only stages for MongoDB) is the actual write defence; the connect-time probe is belt-and-braces.
+Klairr’s query executor enforces read-only semantics regardless of the underlying database role; the connect-time probe is belt-and-braces.
 The acknowledgement is recorded on the connector for audit.

 What Klairr never does